oalfonso-o/mkdocs/README.md

 Still work in progress.

 * [Candlebot](https://oalfonso.com/projects/candlebot):
-Experimental backtesting app to gather historical market crypto prices from multiple CEX sources like Binance, define custom investing strategies based on indicators and run these parametrized strategies to backtest them against the historical prices fluctations and extract statistics of success.
+Experimental backtesting app to gather historical market crypto prices from multiple CEX sources like Binance, define custom investing strategies based on indicators and run these parametrized strategies to backtest them against the historical prices fluctuations and extract statistics of success.
 Interesting a fun project but nothing profitable at all.

 ## Posts